abutneva/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Research Assistant at the Chair for Quantitative Methods in Social Sciences
+role: Research Assistant at the Chair for Quantitative Methods in Social Sciences and the School of Business Informatics

 # Organizations/Affiliations
 organizations: